cosmobobak/cbnf/README.md

 # cbnf
-The CBNF (catboy network format) neural network header format.
+The CBNF neural network header format.

 ## What is CBNF?